astronomer/docs/software_versioned_docs/version-0.28/upgrade-astro-cli.md

 After you complete these steps, upgrade to Astro CLI v1.0+ by following the instructions in [Install the CLI](install-cli.md).

+## Features

+### New `astro dev restart` command to test local changes.

+For users making quick and continuous changes to an Astro project locally, the Astro CLI now supports a new `astro dev restart` command.
+This command makes local testing significantly easier and is equivalent to running `astro dev stop` followed by `astro dev start`.

+For more information, see [CLI Command Reference](cli-reference.md#astro-dev-restart).

+### New Command to Run DAG Unit Tests with pytest

+You can now run custom unit tests for all DAGs in your Astro project with `astro dev pytest`, a new Astro CLI command that uses [pytest](https://docs.pytest.org/en/7.1.x/contents.html#), a common testing framework for Python.
+As part of this change, new Astro projects created via `astro dev init` now include a `tests` directory, which includes one example unit test built by Astronomer.

+In addition to running tests locally, you can also run `astro dev pytest` as part of the deploy process to Astronomer Software.
+For more information, see [CLI Command Reference](cli-reference.md#astro-dev-pytest).

+### New Command to Parse DAGs for Errors

+New `astro dev parse` command that allows you to run a basic test against your Astro project to ensure that your DAGs are able to to render in the Airflow UI.
+This includes the DAG integrity test that is run with `astro dev pytest`, which checks that your DAGs are able to to render in the Airflow UI.
+Now, you can quickly run `astro dev parse` and see import and syntax errors directly in your terminal without having to restart all Airflow services locally.

+For more complex testing, we still recommend using `astro dev pytest`, which allows you to run other custom tests in your project.
+For more information on `astro dev parse`, see the [CLI Command Reference](cli-reference.md#astro-dev-parse).

 ## Breaking Changes

 This topic contains all information related to breaking changes included in Astro CLI v1.0+ relative to Astro CLI v0.28 and below.